Music of Ukraine: Ukrainian classical music

-Composers of Ukrainian ethnicity that lived in Ukraine during the 19th century are associated with the a national school of music that was influenced by Ukrainian folk tunes and texts.
-Non-Ukrainian composers who lived in territories that now form part of modern Ukraine, such as Franz Xavier Mozart, Isaak Dunayevsky, Rheinhold Gliere, and Sergei Prokofiev, rarely composed music that influenced in this way.
-Ukrainian-born composers who lived abroad, such as Dmytro Bortniansky, Maksym Berezovsky, Artemy Vedel, Dimitry of Rostov, Mykola Fomenko, Yuriy Oliynyk, Zinoviy Lawryshyn, Wasyl Sydorenko, Mykola Roslavets and Dunayevsky, have had an influence upon Ukrainian classical music.
+Influence of folk music

-Baroque music
+Many 19th-century Ukrainian composers belonged to a Ukrainian national school of music that was influenced by folk tunes and their lyrics.
+Other composers who lived in territories now in modern Ukraine, such as Franz Xavier Mozart, Isaak Dunayevsky, Rheinhold Gliere, and Sergei Prokofiev, were rarely influenced in this way.
+Ukrainian-born composers who lived abroad, such as Dmytro Bortniansky, Maksym Berezovsky, Artemy Vedel, Dimitry of Rostov, Mykola Fomenko, Yuriy Oliynyk, Zinoviy Lawryshyn, Wasyl Sydorenko, Mykola Roslavets and Dunayevsky, have had a notable influence upon Ukrainian classical music.

-During the Baroque period, music was an important discipline for those that had received a higher education in Ukraine.
-It had a place of considerable importance in the curriculum of the Kyiv-Mohyla Academy.
-Much of the nobility was well versed in music with many Ukrainian Cossack leaders such as (Mazepa, Paliy, Holovatyj, Sirko) being accomplished players of the kobza, bandura, or torban.
+Ukrainian Baroque music

-In the course of the 18th century in the Russian Empire, court musicians were typically trained at the music academy in Hlukhiv and largely came from Ukraine.
-Notable performers of the era include Tymofiy Bilohradsky, who later studied the lute under Sylvius Leopold Weiss in Dresden; his daughter Yelyzaveta, who was a famous operatic soprano; and Oleksiy Rozumovsky, a court bandurist and the morganatic husband of Empress Elizabeth.
+During the Ukrainian Baroque period, music was an important discipline for those receiving a higher education.
+It had an important place in the curriculum of the Kyiv-Mohyla Academy.
+Many of the nobility were skillful musicians, with Cossack leaders—including Ivan Mazepa, Semen Paliy, and Ivan Sirko—being accomplished players of the kobza, bandura, or torban.

-The first professional music academy of the Russian Empire was established in Ukraine in Hlukhiv in 1738, the Hlukhiv Music Academy, where students were taught to sing and play violin and bandura from manuscripts.
-As a result, many of the earliest composers and performers of the Russian empire were ethnically Ukrainian, having been born or educated in Hlukhiv or having been closely associated with this music school.
+During the 18th century, imperial court musicians were typically trained at the music academy in Hlukhiv, and largely originated from Ukraine.
+Notable performers included Timofiy Bilohradsky, who studied the lute under Sylvius Leopold Weiss in Dresden, his niece the soprano Yelizaveta Belogradskaya, and the court bandurist Alexey Razumovsky.
+The first professional music academy in the Russian Empire was established in Ukraine in Hlukhiv in 1738, where students were taught to sing, and to play violin and the bandura.
+Many of Russia's earliest composers and performers were ethnically Ukrainian, having been born or educated in Hlukhiv.